kingfish777/mbiasprevention/README.md

 M-bias search is difficult between interrelationships between covariates must be considered, not just the determinants of the exposure and the outcome.

-Right now, there is hard-coding to search for "M"-bias for the relationship between depression as the exposure and Alzheimer's disease as the outcome.
+Right now, there is hard-coding to search for "M"-bias for the relationship between depression as the exposure and Alzheimer's disease as the outcome but future versions will enable search for artibrary exposures and outcomes, and produce complete reports

 ## Future work:
 ### * Search for "M"-bias variables and confounders for the other eleven modifiable risk factors in the 2020 Lancet Commission report